Nova A.

 Steps to Create a Rhetorical Analysis Essay Outline

 Creating an essay outline is a crucial step in organizing your thoughts and effectively analyzing a piece of rhetoric.
-Here are the steps to craft an outline for a rhetorical analysis essay:
+Here’s how to write an rhetorical analysis essay outline:

 Step 1 - Choose the Text